DocNow/twarc/docs/resources.md

 <https://github.com/jeffcsauer/twarc-v2-tutorials/blob/master/twarc_fas.md>

 An example of using `twarc2` search, but be sure to install twarc using `pip install twarc` not the link to the v2 branch zip.

+## Short video demonstration of twarc by the Australian Digital Observatory

+A six minute video by the [Australian Digital Observatory](https://www.digitalobservatory.net.au/) that shows some of the functionality of `twarc2` search, as well as how to use [Twitter's Query Builder](https://developer.twitter.com/apitools/query?query=) in conjunction with twarc.